jo2lxq/wafl/WAFL-DETR/README.md

 The trend graphs are made in `outputs` directory.

 If you want to check the image with infered bounding box, you can use `box_visualize.py`.
 First, please edit the codes at the end of the file.
-You can set the model for which device, the model for which epoch, which image, and the IoU threshold as change the value of `device`, `epoch`, `threshold`, and `image_name`.
+You can set the model for which device, the model for which epoch, which image, and the confidence score threshold as change the value of `device`, `epoch`, `threshold`, and `image_name`.
 Please specify the epoch of the `.pth` file in the `outputs` for `epoch` and the filename in `data/custom/val2017` for `image_name`.

 Examples are shown below: